codyngpriest/alx-higher_level_programming/0x0D-SQL_introduction/README.md

 9. Full creation
 This is a script that creates a table second_table in the database hbtn_0c_0 in your MySQL server and add multiples rows.

+10. List by best
+This is a script that lists all records of the table second_table of the database hbtn_0c_0 in your MySQL server.